 “I am here.
 Finally.”

 He spun on the spot to ensure he was not being watched.
 Before taking his first step, he stopped, looking upwards.
-Above him a large ant walked cautiously along the ceiling of the cave, facing Aranid while adjusting its footing.
-Aranid took a quite step straight onto a loose stone, creating a slight commotion.
-The ant dropped with haste onto Aranid, he instinctively fell straight onto his back, narrowly avoiding the initial strike.
+Above him, a large and walked cautiously along the ceiling of the cave, facing Aranid while adjusting its footing.
+Aranid took a quiet step straight onto a loose stone, creating a slight commotion.
+The ant dropped with haste onto Aranid; he instinctively fell straight onto his back, narrowly avoiding the initial strike.

 “Ke asc ei keskra keires.”
 Aranid yelled as he held the amulet above his face.